Ginxss/tfds/README.md

 *Exceptions:* Throws a tf::exception if the key already exists.

-Adds the value 3 with the key 1 to the queue:
+Adds the value 3 with the key 1 to the priority queue:
 ```
 queue.insert(1, 3);
 ```